IsraelPanazollo/IsraelPanazollo/README.md

-- 👋 Hi, I’m @IsraelPanazollo, i'm an electrical engineer and currently i'm looking for programming jobs
+- 👋 Hi, I’m @IsraelPanazollo, i'm an electrical engineer and currently i'm looking for jobs in data science
-- 👀 I’m interested in Python, Jupyter and SQL
+- 👀 I’m interested in Data Science, Python, Jupyter and SQL
-- 🌱 I’m currently learning Python for Data Science
+- 🌱 I’m currently learning Machine Learning
 - 📫 How to reach me?
 Find me on linkedin

 <!---